 I’ll call him Fitness Bro.
-He’s a personal trainer, an Ironman athlete (key note: she used to be too, it was a huge part of her life before me, both of her major long-term relationships before me were men nearly identical to Fitness Bro – I wish I had known that).
+He’s a personal trainer, hyper-focused weekend warrior-type (key note: she used to be too, it was a huge part of her life before me, two of her major long-term relationships before me were men nearly identical to Fitness Bro – I wish I had known that).
 After much interrogation on my part I have come to the conclusion that it was not out of the blue, it was a long time coming.

 When we moved into house three years ago, she admits she immediately found him attractive, but deliberately took steps to isolate herself.
 One might think: good!
 She knew the warning signs!

 In June I was gone for a month.
 Almost immediately a For Sale sign goes up next door.
 I do think this was purely coincidence, if only because I never told Fitness Bro anything, he was kind of annoying as a neighbor, though not anything I wasted time on.
-It’s possible she had already sparked a friendship, but with his wife still in the picture I’m not sure she ever would have.
 But then … the For Sale sign.
-Turns out Fitness Bro is separating from his abusive alcoholic wife.
+Turns out Fitness Bro is separating from his (allegedly) abusive wife.

-No sympathy from me, but I do have sympathy for their poor soon, 10 years old, quite a **** sandwich he’s been getting from Dad and Mom.
+No sympathy from me, but I do have sympathy for their poor son, 10 years old, quite a **** sandwich he’s been getting from Dad and Mom.
 But I digress.

-My wife started visiting his house to work out a training plan, to use his compression thing-something (for recovery), maybe once a week she’d go over.
+My wife started visiting his house to work out a training plan, use a leg compression set-up he markets (for workout recovery), maybe once a week she’d go over.
 I’ll admit, I was jealous, but she was happy to be starting serious training again and I didn’t want to rain on the parade.

 I’m a ****ing idiot.